 The Team Behind the Green

-Our mission is to bring the sport of Weightlifting to everyone while helping them achieve their goals in a fun and supportive community!
+Our mission is to bring the sport of Weightlifting to people of all ages and experience levels while helping them achieve their fitness goals in a fun and supportive community!

 Club Director & Head Coach

 ✅Coaching Weightlifting since 2009

 ✅Girls' Weightlifting Head Coach, Land O' Lakes High School

 ✅USA Weightlifting Level 1 Sports Performance Coach (2010)

 ✅MuscleDriver Level 1 Weightlifting Course (2011)